 Stay at the Inn & Spa at Cedar Falls

 The only thing better than exploring Hocking Hills State Park is staying in the park!
-Our Hocking Hills bed and breakfast is surrounded on three sides by this state park.
+Our Hocking Hills resort is surrounded on three sides by this state park.
 Stay at the Inn & Spa at Cedar Falls to be near all of the best free things to do in the Hocking Hills.
 Continue your outdoor adventure after the day is done when you stay at one of our lodges.
-Utilize the private decks at our Hocking Hills lodges to appreciate our area’s natural beauty under the stars.
+Utilize the private decks at our lodges to appreciate our area’s natural beauty under the stars.

 Secure your favorite accommodation, then start planning your trip to all of the free things to do in our area!